techops-platform/grunt-init-swagger-api/README.md

 Done.
 ```

+For more information, read the README.md that gets generated from the template.
+Or view [root/README.md](root/README.md)
 _Note that this template will generate files in the current directory, so be sure to change to a new directory first if you don't want to overwrite existing files._